Ramilito/kubectl.nvim/README.md

     bin = "kubediff" -- or any other binary
   },
   namespace = "All",
-  notifications = {
+  namespace_fallback = {}, -- If you have limited access you can list all the namespaces here notifications = {
     enabled = true,
     verbose = false,